- Clear away brain fog

 One study involving shirodhara treatments concluded that, “The relaxed alert state, after Shirodhara, was co-related with an increase in alpha rhythm in EEG.”
 The alpha rhythm is the brain pattern associated with a decrease in anxiety and an increase in serenity.
 It is no surprise that shirodhara has long been prescribed by Ayurvedic doctors for treating generalized and specific anxiety disorders.

 3. Awakens Intuition

 The point between the eyebrows is known in many spiritual traditions as the “third eye.”
 Buddhists consider the third eye to be the seat of spiritual awakening.
 Hindus call it the sixth chakra, home of intuition.
 Taoists think of it as the “heavenly eye.”
 Regardless of the name by which it is referred to, stimulation of the point between the eyebrows has a long history of association with accessing subtler realms.
 As the third eye opens, life force—or prana—begins to flow freely.
 As the prana flows throughout the energy channels, known as srotas, these channels are cleaned and blockages removed.
 Just as flushing long stagnant water pipes in a home would push out debris, as the energetic pipes are flushed, physical and emotional blockages are removed.

 As impalpable as the world of energy healing may seem, it can lead to tangible effects.
-Some recipients of the shirodhara treatment at the Chopra Center for Wellbeing have recalled events buried deep in their past and seen them from a vantage point previously inaccessible.
+Some recipients of the shirodhara treatment have recalled events buried deep in their past and seen them from a vantage point previously inaccessible.
 The mental clarity these guests have experienced has enabled them to move through unresolved traumas, pains, and emotional issues.
 Other guests have reported greater decisiveness around impending decisions.
 Still others have experienced increased spiritual awareness and a newfound connection to their higher selves.